Fdawgs/node-poppler/README.md

 ### Linux and macOS/Darwin support

 Windows binaries are provided with this repository.
-For Linux users, you will need to download the `poppler-data` and `poppler-utils` binaries separately.
+For Linux and Mac users, the `poppler-data` and `poppler-utils` binaries binary will need to be installed separately.

 An example of downloading the binaries on a Debian system: